 A stick of carrot or apple should be given for the child to chew on, rather than a rusk.

 Young children between the ages of 9 months and 3 1/2 years often absorb iron poorly from their food.
-Separating starch meals from protein meals should greatly improve iron uptake.
+Iron uptake is hindered by too much fibre in the diet.